 "Officers arrived to the scene, made their way down to the shoreline, commandeered kayaks from local residents and went into the water to rescue these victims," said Suffolk County Police Commissioner Timothy Sini.

 A student pilot, Austricio Ramirez, was flying at the time the plane began experiencing difficulties and turned the controls over to the instructor pilot, Nelson Gomez, according to police.

 Gomez landed the plane in Setauket Harbor and all four occupants were able to exit the plane into the water.
 Three men, Ramirez, Gomez, and Wady Perez, were rescued by Suffolk County Police officers.
-A fourth man, Gerson Salmon-Negron, 23, of Queens, remains missing.
+The fourth, Salmon-Negron, remains missing.